-It was just over a year ago – early December 2017 – when my husband Paul and I found out we were having a baby.
+It was just over two years ago – early December 2017 – when my husband Paul and I found out we were having a baby.
 At the time we lived in Oklahoma and we were planning a Christmas trip to Utah to visit my side of the family.
 It was the perfect time to break the news to my parents that they would soon be welcoming their first grandchild.
 It was the first thing we did.
 Originally, we’d planned to wait until Christmas Day, but we were too excited – not to mention my morning sickness was already out of control.

 Two days before we were supposed to head back home to Oklahoma, several opportunities for work and education came up.
 We decided to stay, so Paul flew back, worked his notice at his old job, and packed up our things.
 Within a couple of weeks, he got a job as a shift manager at a pizzeria.
 I went back to work as a restaurant general manager with the same company I’d been with for a few years.
 My family was concerned as that was a demanding role for someone just starting a family.